 Walking on very wet ground compacts the soil which prolongs the drying-out of the parkland.
 This has an impact on our wildlife, deer and sheep.
-Compacted soil dries hard and solid which has an effect on grass and tree roots and available nutrients in the soil.
+Compacted soil dries hard and solid which has an detrimental effect on grass and tree roots and available nutrients in the soil.

 Excessive winds and strong gusts can suddenly bring down heavy branches in the parkland or on the cedar lawn.
-Our veteran trees are checked regularly but their age means that weaker branches are vulnerable to stress.
+Our veteran trees are checked regularly throughout the year, but their age means that weaker branches are vulnerable to stress.

-Our policy is to close the area around the cedar lawn (including Orangery tea-room) when wind gust speeds are in excess of 40mph.
-This also restricts access to the gardens.
+Our policy is to close the area around the cedar lawn (including Orangery restaurant) when wind gust speeds are in excess of 40mph.
+This also restricts access to the parterre and woodland gardens.